New, Year-Round Recreation Feature Coming to Sleepy Hollow Sports Park

 “I’m really excited for the opportunity this new feature brings to the community,” said Jeff Condon, Leisure Services Manager for Polk County Conservation.
 “We’re getting an upper hand on mother nature, offering winter sports in any weather – making the park more available for visitors.”

 The 39,289 square-foot, all-season turf will be the largest in the United States once installed.
 It is a multi-layered, impervious material that will be continuously lubricated with water to allow sports equipment to glide across when not covered in snow.
 Here is a video about the Snowflex surface in Virginia.

 “We applaud Polk County Conservation for their creativity and fresh perspective on Sleepy Hollow.
 Thank you to the Polk County Board of Supervisors too for their support.
 This will be great for the local community and will also be a huge new attraction for visitors.
 In just one weekend, travelers from across the Midwest can skateboard at Lauridsen Skatepark one day then snowboard at Sleepy Hollow the next,” said Greg Edwards, President & CEO of Catch Des Moines.

 In warmer months at Sleepy Hollow, tubing, skiing, and snowboarding will run on the Snowflex surface at designated times.
-Once the snow flies, recreation will be limited to tubing for the 2023/2024 winter season.
+Once the snow flies, recreation will be limited to tubing for the first few winter seasons.
 Full snow-based skiing and snowboarding is anticipated for the 2024/2025 season.

 [Photo courtesy of Snowflex.]